 Our supported accommodation services give homeless and vulnerable people the specialist support they need to find stability and move on in their lives.
 In 2022-23 we provided nearly 1,000 homeless adults and young people with a safe place to live through our supported hostels.
 We also supported a total of 794 people off the streets through our rough sleeper hubs in North London, Camden and Westminster.

-As well as providing secure accommodation, these services offer intensive 1-1 support to tackle the underlying causes of homelessness.
+As well as providing safe accommodation, these services offer intensive 1-1 support to tackle the underlying causes of homelessness.
 Each hostel specialises in meeting one of four priority needs: mental health, substance misuse, offending or the needs of vulnerable young people, including those leaving care.

 Keeping someone off the streets is only the first step.
-To break the cycle of homelessness, our accommodation services focus on equipping people to move on with their lives and achieve sustainable, long term recovery.
+To break the cycle of homelessness, our accommodation services focus on equipping people to move on with their lives and achieve sustainable, long-term recovery.
 We do this by:

 Most of our hostels are staffed 24 hours a day by support workers who are committed to providing a stable and secure environment for clients as they work with them to address their needs.
 Typical lengths of stay vary by service, from four weeks to up to two years.

 Many of our hostel residents are struggling with more than one need at a time, including poor physical and mental health.
 Our hostel staff have been trained in Psychologically Informed Environments (PIE), ensuring that our hostel-based work takes account of the persistent effects of Multiple Disadvantage on our clients and their resulting psychological and emotional needs.